KQM-git/TCL/docs/characters/electro/keqing.md

 ---
 description: The Yuheng of the Liyue Qixing.
-Keqing has much to say about Rex Lapis' unilateral approach to policymaking in Liyue — but in truth, gods admire skeptics such as her quite a lot.
+Keqing has much to say about Rex Lapis's unilateral approach to policymaking in Liyue — but in truth, gods admire skeptics such as her quite a lot.
 ---

 # Keqing